What is the Graduate Certificate in German Studies?

 Who is eligible to apply?

-Students who have been admitted or are currently enrolled in a graduate program at the University of Michigan (except for students enrolled in the German PhD program) in Ann Arbor are eligible to apply for the Certificate Program in German Studies.
+Students who are currently enrolled in a graduate program at the University of Michigan (except for students enrolled in the German PhD program) in Ann Arbor are eligible to apply for the Certificate Program in German Studies.
 Students from non-Rackham graduate programs (i.e. Law or Business) who are admitted to the Certificate will be asked to also register in Rackham.

 - Statement of purpose that outlines the student’s interest in the program and his or her background in German Studies.